Payum/Payum/Resources/doc/custom_action_usage.md

 # Custom action usage

-Payment comes with built in actions but sometime you have to add your own.
+Gateway comes with built in actions but sometime you have to add your own.
 First you have to define a service:

 ```yaml
 # src/Acme/PaymentBundle/Resources/config/services.yml